renderpci/dedalo/docs/diffusion/diffusion_data_flow.md

 !!! note "MariaDB / MySQL engine"
     By default Dédalo use MyISAM as database engine, because the tables are only for read by the website and it will not required edition functionalities as InnoDB has.
 If you want change it, you will see the `./core/diffusion/class.diffusion_mysql.php`

-The table will has the columns
+The table `interview` will has the columns

 | id | section_id | lang | code |
 | --- | --- | --- | --- |
 | 1 | 1 | lg-eng | oh_code1 |

-This publication tables could delete in any time and for different reasons, because the original data is in work system and it is possible re-published it that will recreate the table.
+These publish tables could be deleted at any time and for different reasons, since the original data is saved in the working system and it is possible to republish it to recreate the table.

-If an user publish a existing published record, the actual record in MariaDB/MySQL will be delete and will create new one with the current data even if the data in work system was not changed (in this case the id will increment but the rest of data will be the same).
+If an user republish a previously published record, the actual record in MariaDB/MySQL will be delete and will recreated new one with the current data even if the data in work system was not changed (in this case the id will increment but the rest of data will be the same).

 | id | section_id | lang | code |
 | --- | --- | --- | --- |